jrydval/PushOverAndOver-PowerShellModule/README.md

 - -Device name - device the notification should be delivered to instead of to all devices
 - -Callback - URL which will be 'called' when notification is confirmed

+You can also send Glances instead of Notifications.
+They are delivered to your smart watches, not to your phone or computer.

+- -Glance - switch
+- -Title 'Title'
+- -Text 'A text'
+- -Subtext 'Something even smaller'
+- -Count [number]
+- -Percent [number]

 If the notification is sent, it returns:

 ```